jrs40492/portfolio/README.md

 # Portfolio

-Most developers will probably build their own site to showcase their talents but I decided to add mine to github for anyone to use.
-Hopefully this website will provide a good starting point for new developers or perhaps backend developers looking to expand.
+I originally intended for my portfolio to be a repo that anyone could clone, modify a couple files, and then upload to a server of their choosing.
+However, after deciding to implement GitLab CI/CD and switch to a dockerized server, the setup became a bit too complex for the setup to be outlined here.

+If you do have interest in cloning and using my portfolio design, please feel free to reach out and we can discuss how to get it setup and working.

-## Setup & Installation
+## Local Setup & Installation

 ### Prerequisites

-Must have docker set up and running.
+Must have docker installed and running.

 ```
 1. Run "npm install"
-2. Set up settings.json file (see schema below)
+2. Update settings.json file (see schema below)
-3. Add projects to projects dir (see schema below)
+3. Add certificates, education, projects, skills, and work to their respective directories (see schemas below for each)
 4. Run `docker-compose -f docker-compose.dev.yml up -d`
 5. Navigate to 0.0.0.0:80
 ```